moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 Once approved, coverage will be backdated to the date of the event.

+Please see the [FSA](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#flexible-spending-account-fsa-plans-) and [HSA](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#health-savings-account-hsa) section of the Handbook for details on Mid-Year Qualifying Life Event changes to these plans

 ##### Process for submitting a QLE

 1. Log into [PlanSource]({{< ref "inc-benefits-us#logging-into-plansource" >}})